LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Working-Notes.md

 The much more ridiculous thing is, when G submitted the work at 5:30 pm (he was expected to leave at 5 pm) and came back after dinner, he found his manager skyped him at 5:45 pm asking his phone number.

+_There is more than that, but I guess G is too tired to share his story with me anymore._

+_"Keep learning" Might He think._

+_Grow faster, grow stronger._

 ## _20210617_